yanooof/Clutter-log/README.md

 # ClutterLog

-A cross-platform mobile app built with Expo and React Native to log and track scattered items, habits, moods, and activities.
+A cross-platform mobile app built with Expo and React Native to log and track scattered items.
 Review your history, gain insights, and stay organized.

 ## Features